After Sibal, Ghulam Nabi Azad clarifies on offer to resign at Congress meet

 Succeeded in Rajasthan High Court defending the Congress Party.
 Defending party in Manipur to bring down BJP Government.

 "Last 30 years have never made a statement in favour of BJP on any issue.
-Yet 'we are colluding with the BJP'!,"he tweeted.
+Yet 'we are colluding with the BJP'!," he tweeted.
 Earlier addressing the CWC, Rahul Gandhi said Sonia Gandhi had accepted the party presidentship only after the committee last year urged her to take responsibility.